Dulneth-Bernard/React_property-MarketPlace-/README.md

+#iF YOU WANT TO RUN THE PROJECT
+#Clone or download the project
+# make sure to CHANGE DIRECTORY to propertyweb folder
+#run "npm install" on terminal
+# and finally npm run dev

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.